riboseinc/jekyll-theme-open-project/README.md

 Project sites and hub site can have a blog.

-In case of the hub, blog index will show combined timeline from hub blog and projects’ blogs.
+In case of the hub, blog index will show combined timeline from hub blog and projects' blogs.

 #### Index